gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 }
 ```

-In this scenario, Hopper's components are used throughout the entire federated application, including the modules.
+In this scenario, Hopper's components are used throughout the entire application, including the modules.
 Moreover, `@hopper/components` is defined as a [singleton](https://module-federation.io/configure/shared.html#singleton) shared dependency:

 ```js !#8-10 host/webpack.dev.js
 // @ts-check